ajpinedam/maui-wiki/Status.md

-We have created a detailed list to easily show the **MAUI status** and evolution.
+We have created a detailed list to easily show the **.NET MAUI status** and evolution.

 Icon | Description
 -- | --